dustinmoris/DustedCodes/src/DustedCodes/BlogPosts/2021_05_24-dotnet-basics.md

 ![Laughing at my own joke ;)](https://cdn.dusted.codes/images/blog-posts/2021-05-06/joke.gif)

-Jokes aside, there is no real reason.
-Someone at Microsoft probably really likes .NET as a name and because they are boss everything will remain and continue to be .NET until they eventually retire :)
+Jokes aside, there is no real reason why everything is called something .NET.
+Someone at Microsoft probably really likes the name .NET and because they are boss everything will remain and continue to be .NET until they eventually retire :)

 ## Useful links